Phikimon/hellfire/README.md

 $ make
 $ ./fire
 ```
-By pressing Ctrl-C you can toggle the presence of fire source(bottom line,
+By sending SIGINT(pressing Ctrl-C) you can toggle the fire source shape.
-can be noticed in the GIF).
 Program exits when there are no more fire
 cells on the screen or when you press Ctrl-\\.

 Be free to experiment with the spread_fire() functions as they